 - 1 cup peach preserves, (slightly heated for ease of use)

 - as desired dried chili flakes

-Pressure cook on high for 30 minutes, doing a 10 minute natural release when the cooking time is up.
+- Pressure cook on high for 10 minutes, doing a 25-minute natural release when the cooking time is up.
 Move the switch to venting to release any more pressure and open the lid away from you when the pin has dropped.

-Place the air fry lid on the top of the ham and Broil the ham until you reach the desired caramelization over the top of the ham.
+- Place the air fry lid on the top of the ham and Broil (air crisp) the ham until you reach the 6desired caramelization over the top of the ham.
 Be careful to watch it closely, as the sugar in the peach preserves can burn quickly!

 - Let the ham rest for 10 minutes before removing from the bowl and carving.
 Feel free to drizzle some of the pan juices over the sliced ham for serving.
 Enjoy!